Diocese of Lafayette in Louisiana

 Latin Catholic jurisdiction in the U.S.

-The Diocese of Lafayette in Louisiana (Latin: Dioecesis Lafayettensis, Diocèse de Lafayette en Louisiane) is a Latin Catholic ecclesiastical territory or diocese of the Catholic Church in the United States.
+The Diocese of Lafayette in Louisiana (Latin: Dioecesis Lafayettensis, Diocèse de Lafayette en Louisiane) is a diocese of the Catholic Church in the United States.
 It is a suffragan diocese of the Roman Catholic Archdiocese of New Orleans.

 The diocese was erected by the Vatican in 1918, and its current bishop is J. Douglas Deshotel.
-Covering St. Landry, Evangeline, Lafayette, St. Martin, Iberia, St. Mary, Acadia, and Vermilion parishes with exception to Morgan City of the Diocese of Houma-Thibodaux), the diocese is divided into four deaneries.
+It covers St. Landry, Evangeline, Lafayette, St. Martin, Iberia, St. Mary, Acadia, and Vermilion parishes with the exception to Morgan City of the Diocese of Houma-Thibodaux).

 History

-1700 to 1918
+1700 to 1800

-During the mid-1700s, when Louisiana was part of the Spanish Empire, Catholic settlers from Spain, France, and Germany started arriving in the Lafayette area.
+During the mid-1700s, when present-day Lafayette was part of the French colony of Lower Louisiana, Catholic settlers from Spain, France, and Germany started arriving in the Lafayette area.
 Starting in 1755, they were joined by numerous French Acadians whom the British had expelled from their homes in present-day Nova Scotia.
-The following are the first Catholic parishes in the area: